ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

   - all of the scenes listed must overlap the ARIA Frame ID extent
   - do not include any acquisitions where valid pixel data is wholly outside the extent of the ARIA frame, even if the no-data padding around the edges overlaps the frame extent

+   ***7. The lists for reference and secondary scenes must both cover at least 90% of the ARIA frame***

+  - if there is less than 90% spatial coverage for either the reference or secondary scenes, the job will fail

 #### Compile a List of Sentinel-1 SLCs